dbosk/introtools/modules/overview/overview.md

 After the course (i.e. after the first two weeks of the semester), help within the course is limited to other students replying in the Canvas forum.
-But you can find help from the tutors of [Allmänhandledningen][allänhandledningen].
+But you can find help from the tutors of [Allmänhandledningen][allmänhandledningen].

 [allmänhandledningen]: https://www.kth.se/social/group/allmanhandledning/